ahaitoute/ansible-vyos/README.md

             sudo: no
           }

-The user must have level admin.
+The user must have VyOS-level admin.

+## License

+Licensed under the GPLv3 License.
+See the LICENSE file for details.

 ## Contributing